langurmonkey/website-source/content/blog/2019/learning-ncurses.md

 ## Conclusion

-There are obviously many more aspects to the tsnake which have not been presented here.
-This article only gives a very rough bird's eye view on how to use ncurses to create such a terminal game.
+There are obviously many more aspects to the implementation of tsnake which have not been presented here.
+This article only gives a very rough bird's eye view on how to use ncurses and the possibilities that the library offers.

 Feel free to check the full source code in the [gitlab repository](https://gitlab.com/langurmonkey/tsnake).
 You can install the [tsnake aur package](https://aur.archlinux.org/packages/tsnake) if you are on Arch or derivatives.